5 Turkey Dinner Fixes for Holiday Mishaps

 Photo: Penina Meisels/Getty Images

-We brought our biggest turkey meal problems to Brassai’s head chef Marcus Monteiro for his best advice on how to pull off a successful meal this Christmas.
+We brought our biggest turkey meal problems to Brassai’s head chef Marcus Monteiro for his advice on how to pull off a successful meal this holiday season.

 Fix: Debone Your Raw Bird

 Monteiro says there is no way to truly fix a dry turkey.
 But there are certainly ways to prevent it.
-This is when we have to think outside traditional preparation, “I know it’s traditional to stuff the turkey and cook it in one go but I always find that strange.
-When you stuff raw bread and stuffing ingredients into the cavity of poultry you have to make sure that gets fully cooked and by the time that gets fully cooked you have to assume your white meat at least around the turkey is overcooked as well,” says Monteiro.
+This is when we have to think outside traditional preparation.
+“I know it’s traditional to stuff the turkey and cook it in one go but I always find that strange.
+When you stuff raw bread and stuffing ingredients into the cavity of poultry you have to make sure that gets fully cooked and by the time that gets fully cooked, you have to assume your white meat is overcooked,” says Monteiro.
 The key is to debone your turkey before cooking it.
 Take off the breasts, legs and thighs and roast the bones separately for your gravy.
 This way each piece of turkey can cook correctly without dryness.
 There are plenty of YouTube tutorial videos on how to do this: